You'll Like The 2009 Chevrolet Equinox If...

 210 lb.-ft. of torque @ 3800 rpm

 Amid GM's imposing SUV and pickup truck fleet is a vehicle massive not so much in size, but in importance.
 Honda, Toyota and Ford have tended to dominate the compact SUV market, and Chevrolet needs to make a big splash.
-With the Equinox, Chevrolet has a major player, a vehicle larger and more refined than the aging Ford Escape and offering a V6 engine, an important feature not found on the Honda CR-V. Available in front or all-wheel drive, with a wide and roomy interior and loaded with standard and optional features demanded by today's modern mobile family, the Equinox is one of Chevrolet's best offerings.
+With the 2009 Equinox, Chevrolet has a major player, a vehicle larger than the redesigned Ford Escape and offering a V6 engine, an important feature not found with the Honda CR-V. Available in front or all-wheel drive, with a wide and roomy interior and loaded with standard and optional features demanded by today's modern mobile family, the 2009 Equinox is one of Chevrolet's best offerings.